-This Advisory Circular provides methods, acceptable to the Authority, for showing compliance with Ghana Civil Aviation (Aerodrome) Regulations, 2011, LI 2004, as well as explanatory and interpretative material to assist in showing compliance.
-This Advisory Circular provides guidance material on the Aerodrome Inspection Programme and aerodrome condition reporting requirements, to assist Aerodrome Operators to meet Civil Aviation Requirements as per Part 24 (Certification of Aerodromes) of LI 2004.
+This Advisory Circular provides methods, acceptable to the Authority, for showing compliance with Ghana Civil Aviation (Aerodrome) Directives, as well as explanatory and interpretative material to assist in showing compliance.
+This Advisory Circular provides guidance material on the Aerodrome Inspection Programme and aerodrome condition reporting requirements, to assist Aerodrome Operators to meet Civil Aviation Requirements as per Part 32 (Certification of Aerodromes).
 This material is intended for applicants for and holders of:

-- an Aerodrome Operator Certificate; and - a non-certificated aerodromes.
+- an Aerodrome Operator Certificate; and - a non-certificated aerodrome.